Las Ketchup

 Las Ketchup is a Spanish girl group founded by flamenco record producer Manuel "Queco" Ruiz.
 The group, which consists of sisters Lucía, Lola, and Pilar Muñoz (later to be joined by a fourth sister Rocío), is best known for the 2002 hit single, "The Ketchup Song (Aserejé)", a single that sold over seven million copies worldwide.
-The group's debut studio album, Hijas del Tomate, has sold over two million copies worldwide, but the second did not achieve the same success.
+The group's debut studio album, Hijas del Tomate, has sold over two million copies worldwide.